jesstrinh/VB_MAMP_Manuscript/README.md

 I manually curated the results from these scripts because not EVERY sequence of csp22 or elf18 were able to be retrieved automatically.
 These two scripts also generate two tables: one of csp22 epitopes grouped by taxonomic class, and one of unique epitopes with counts to later sort out epitopes by abundance in dataset.

 Lastly, since I wanted to pull all the MAMP copy number data together, I used a script to pool genome files, protein files, and copy number counts together: [_copy_number_metadata_convert.py_](copy_number_metadata_convert.py).
 This was mostly to plot the data on R.

+For Figure 7A, I generated a phylogenetic tree using only Csp domains.
+I included code to retrieve domains from the loci in the output HMMER file by using [_csp_domain_pull.py_](csp_domain_pull.py).